-In honor of the first edition of the Salon de la Pâtisserie, which took place from 15 to 17 June in Paris, the pastry chef Pierre Hermé, Honorary President of the event, sat down with us to talk about his inspirations, some current trends, Madeleine de Proust, and Alsatian specialties in his delicious interview.
+In honor of the first edition of the Salon de la Pâtisserie, which took place from June 15 to 17 in Paris, Pastry Chef Pierre Hermé, Honorary President of the event, sat down with us to talk about his inspirations, some current trends, Madeleine de Proust, and Alsatian specialties in his delicious interview.

-France.fr: What made you accept the honor of becoming the president of the first edition of the Salon de la Patisserie?
+France.fr: What made you accept the honor of becoming the president of the first edition of the Salon de Pastry?

 Pierre Hermé: What I like in this kind of exercise is the exchange, and sharing with the public.
 I am flattered to represent the profession's values such as excellence and sharing of tecnical know-how, which are fundamental concepts in our business and contribute to its development.
 There is a high amount of interest in our business, especially right now, that attracts lots of people.